nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 </div>

 Examples:
-* `append 1307 f/1900` appends a feeding time of 1900 to the animal identified by ID 1307.
+* `append 1307 f/1900` appends a feed time of 1900 to the animal identified by ID 1307.
 * `append 1307 m/Healthy` append a medical condition "Healthy" to the animal identified by ID 1307.

 ---